-Natural Grocers by Vitamin Cottage, Inc. (Natural Grocers or the holding company) and its consolidated subsidiaries (collectively, the Company) operate retail stores that specialize in natural and organic groceries and dietary supplements.
-The Company operates its retail stores under its trademark Natural Grocers by Vitamin Cottage® with 159 stores as of September 30, 2020, including 41 stores in Colorado, 25 in Texas, 14 in Oregon, 12 in Arizona, nine in Utah, eight in Kansas, six each in Iowa, and Oklahoma, five each in Missouri and New Mexico, four each in Idaho, Montana and Washington, three each in Arkansas, Nebraska, Nevada and North Dakota, two in Wyoming, and one in Minnesota and Louisiana.
-The Company also has a bulk food repackaging facility and distribution center in Colorado.
-The Company had 153 and 148 stores as of September 30, 2019 and 2018, respectively.
+Natural Grocers by Vitamin Cottage, Inc. (Natural Grocers or the holding company) and its consolidated subsidiaries (collectively, the Company) operate retail stores that specialize in natural and organic groceries, dietary supplements and body care products.
+The Company operated 165 retail stores as of September 30, 2023, including 44 stores in Colorado, 23 in Texas, 14 in Oregon, 12 in Arizona, eight each in Utah and Kansas, seven in Missouri, six each in Iowa, New Mexico and Oklahoma, five each in Idaho and Washington, four in Montana, three each in Arkansas, Nebraska, Nevada and North Dakota, two in Wyoming, and one each in Louisiana, Minnesota, and South Dakota.
+The Company also has a bulk food repackaging facility and distribution center in Golden, Colorado.
+The Company had 164 stores as of September 30, 2022.